Non-Principal Private Residence Charge (NPPR)

 Charities and discretionary trusts

-The NPPR charge is €200 for each property you own on 31 March each year, apart from your main residence - with a handling fee of €10 for charges paid over the counter at local authority offices.
+The NPPR charge was €200 for each property that you owned on the liability date each year, apart from your main residence - with a handling fee of €10 for charges paid over the counter at local authority offices.

-The charge of €200 and any late fees or handling fees are paid to the local authority in the area where your property is located.
+The charge, penalties and any handling fees are paid to the local authority in the area where your property is located.